trunk-io/plugins/tests/readme.md

 - `PLUGINS_TEST_UPDATE_SNAPSHOTS` if `true`, tells tests to use an exact match of the linter version when checking the output.
 Only set this if a linter has introduced a output variation with a version change.
+- `SANDBOX_DEBUG` if `true`, prevents sandbox test directories from being deleted, and logs their path for additional debugging.

 ### CI